yetongchen/StraySpotter/README.md

   npm start
 ```
 5. Accessing the Application
-Open http://localhost:3000 in your browser to view the application.
+Open http://localhost:3000 in your browser and enjoy!
+Please note that the majority of our initial data is focused on Seattle and Hoboken.

 ## Views